 Another way to get out of the cold is to forgo walking to attractions and take advantage of Prague's extensive public transportation system if you want to avoid chilly weather as much as possible.

 It’s smart to check the hours of operation for museums and other sights you’re interested to see, especially if you will have to trek across Prague (or even part way across the country) to see them.

-- After the Christmas festivities come to a close, spend a day shopping in New Town, since all the Christmas shopping crowds will have dwindled.
+- Spend a day shopping in New Town, since all the Christmas shopping crowds will have dwindled.

 - The best times to visit Prague and Eastern Europe are the spring and early fall when the weather is mild and there are fewer crowds.
 But, if you are traveling on a budget, then as you might imagine, the winter will be your best time for the best deals.
 Other cities to consider checking out in January should include Bratislava, Budapest, and Moscow.